How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Recommendation

-If you wish to have a personal consultation or wish to optimally prepare for your surgery,
+If you would like a personal consultation or to optimally prepare for your operation,

-Prof. Dr. Karl Philipp Kutzner – one of Germany's most experienced endoprosthetics specialists.
+Prof. Dr. Karl Philipp Kutzner – one of the most experienced endoprosthetics specialists in Germany.

 📍 Location: Mainz

-Here you will receive individual preparation, excellent surgical care, and holistic follow-up care that will ensure your new quality of life.
+Here you will receive individual preparation, excellent surgical care and holistic aftercarethat will secure your new quality of life.

 06131-8900163